litprog/litprog/lit_v3/11_overview.md

 # exit: 0
 ```

 This also illustrates the use of forward references in LitProg.
 LitProg does multiple passes over the blocks of your program.
-It first collects all `lp_def` directives and then recursively resolves all `lp_include` directives and finally it evaluates any `lp_exec` or `lp_run` directives.
+It first collects all `lp_def` directives and then recursively resolves all `lp_dep` directives and finally it evaluates any `lp_exec` or `lp_run` directives.
 In other words, it is fine to define parts of your program in an order that suits your narrative rather than linearly the way your compiler/interpreter requires them to be defined.

 Finally the actual implementation (which most people will and should just skip).